istio/release-builder/README.md

     For example, later versions of Docker Desktop for Mac may require an environment variable set so the build container can communincate with Docker on the host.

+1. Run `crane digest gcr.io/distroless/static-debian11`.
+If you see an error like:
+    ```
+    2022/03/30 09:49:21 HEAD request failed, falling back on GET: error getting credentials - err: exec: "docker-credential-desktop": executable file not found in $PATH, out: ``
+    Error: error getting credentials - err: exec: "docker-credential-desktop": executable file not found in $PATH, out: ``
+    ```
+    You may be able it by removing the `"credsStore": "desktop"` from your `~/.docker/config.json`.
+The reason for this is the build container uses the host's Docker config which is telling it to use a credstore the container cannot access.
+You will need to exit and start the `make shell` before trying the command again.
+MAKE A COPY BEFORE REMOVING so that you can revert back after the branching.

-1. As a test which can be run long before the branch cut to verify that this works locally, run `REPO_ORG=<your org name (ex. ericvn)> STEP=1 ./release/branch.sh`.
+1. As a test which can be run before the branch cut dayto verify your environment, run `REPO_ORG=<your org name (ex. ericvn)> STEP=1 ./release/branch.sh`.

     STEP=1 is `make update_dependencies` and a `make gen` for reference.
 You will see a git clone of the various